pytorch/pytorch/docs/source/optim.rst

 How to use an optimizer
 -----------------------

-To use :mod:`torch.optim` you have to construct an optimizer object, that will hold the current state and will update the parameters based on the computed gradients.
+To use :mod:`torch.optim`, you have to construct an optimizer object that will hold the current state and will update the parameters based on the computed gradients.

 Constructing it
 ^^^^^^^^^^^^^^^

-To construct an :class:`Optimizer` you have to give it an iterable containing the parameters (all should be :class:`~torch.autograd.Variable` s) to optimize.
-Then, you can specify optimizer-specific options such as the learning rate, weight decay, etc.
+To construct an :class:`Optimizer`, you have to give it an iterable containing the parameters (all of which should be :class:`~torch.autograd.Variable`s) to optimize.
+Then you can specify optimizer-specific options such as the learning rate, weight decay, etc.

 .. note::

     If you need to move a model to GPU via ``.cuda()``, please do so before constructing optimizers for it.
-Parameters of a model after ``.cuda()`` will be different objects with those before the call.
+Parameters of a model after ``.cuda()`` will be different objects than those before the call.

     In general, you should make sure that optimized parameters live in consistent locations when optimizers are constructed and used.